nadiashaikh/Mentoredproject/README.md

 ### Why are we doing this?

-To practice and master our learning is the past 4 weeks.
+To practice and master our learning is the past 4 weeks, also to demonstrate time management with other work tasks.

 ### How I expected the challenge to go.